 • Trouble with the law

-Many users develop a major addiction to opiate pills.
-If your teenager is addicted, they will compulsively look for opiates.
-The resulting behavior often leads to negative consequences for relationships with family and friends.
-Your teenager might steal someone’s pills or purchase them from a drug dealer on the street.
-This is dangerous because lethal amounts of fentanyl are often used to lace opiates.
+Many users become majorly addicted to opiate pills.
+If your teenager is addicted, they will go to great lengths to get opiates.
+The behavior can harm relationships with family and friends.
+Your teenager might steal someone’s pills or buy them from a drug dealer on the street.
+This is dangerous because fentanyl is often laced into opiates.

-If your teenager is smoking PCP, the odor is similar to a permanent marker.
-The smell of crack cocaine is very similar to meth.
-The odor is a combination of chemicals and burning plastic.
+If your teenager is smoking PCP, it smells like a permanent marker.
+Crack cocaine smells like meth.
+The smell is a combination of chemicals and burning plastic.
 If your teenager is injecting or smoking PCP, they will feel the effects sooner.
 PCP has psychological effects including:

 • Hallucinations